HCL-TECH-SOFTWARE/appscan-issue-gateway/README.md

 Few JSON are self-explanatory, but for the purpose of understanding, refer the following summary:

-Please note : Below information is w.r.t to the new APIs /v2/issues/pushjobs .For Deprecated APIs, please refer the Model and Example Value on the swagger page.
+Please note : Below information is w.r.t to the new APIs /v2/issues/pushjobs.
+For Deprecated APIs, please refer the Model and Example Value on the swagger page.

 **appscanData**: configuration required to connect to IBM Application Security on Cloud or HCL AppScan On Cloud and extract issues